Top Fall Events in Oklahoma

 Set amidst the spectacular scenery and beautiful fall foliage of Wilburton’s Robbers Cave State Park, the annual Robbers Cave Fall Festival invites visitors to enjoy an array of outdoor events and seasonal activities.
 Grab a sweet caramel apple or a heaping bag of kettle corn and wander through the event grounds searching for handmade arts and crafts, live entertainment and amusement rides for the kids.
 Don’t miss the Fall Foliage Cruise held on Saturday and be rewarded with over 500 vintage hot rods, custom trucks and classic cars on display.

 This annual hot air balloon festival, held each fall in Poteau, highlights the skies above eastern Oklahoma with hot air balloon races, rides and balloon glows at dusk.
-The fun times don’t stop there, since activities such as mud pit races, monster truck rides and live concerts are waiting to entertain visitors from far and wide.
+The fun times don’t stop there at the Poteau Balloonfest, since activities such as mud pit races, monster truck rides and live concerts are waiting to entertain visitors from far and wide.
 Bring the kids for high-flying carnival rides and stick around for a variety of craft vendors and delicious festival food.
 Bring a blanket or lawn chair, grab a corn dog or a hot barbecue sandwich, and watch as colorful hot air balloons take to the crisp fall air above Poteau.

 Gazette’s Halloween Parade